microsoft/reactxp/docs/docs/faq.md

 ### How does ReactXP relate to React Native?

 ReactXP builds upon React Native.
-ReactXP's components and APIs are inspired by by React Native --- and in most cases are the same as React Native.
-ReactXP generally exposes APIs, props, style attributes, and animation declarations that are common to the React Native implementations on iOS and Android (as well as the nascent implementation on Windows).
-It also implements these same APIs, props, style attributes, and animation declarations on the web.
+ReactXP's components and APIs are inspired by React Native --- and in most cases are the same as React Native.
+ReactXP generally exposes APIs, props, style attributes, and animation interfaces that are common to the React Native implementations on iOS and Android (as well as the nascent implementation on Windows).
+It also implements these same APIs, props, style attributes, and animation interfaces on the web.

-ReactXP is neither a proper subset nor a superset of React Native.
+ReactXP is neither a proper subset nor a proper superset of React Native.
 It doesn't expose every component provided by React Native.
 In particular, it doesn't expose any components that are platform-specific (such as PickerIOS or MapView).
 It also exposes some components and APIs that are not implemented in React Native, such as [GestureView](components/gestureview.html) and [UserPresence](apis/userpresence.html).

 Apps that use ReactXP can directly access React Native components and APIs.
 They can also directly access React DOM elements on the web.
 But such code will need to include build-time or run-time conditionals to avoid using these components or APIs on platforms where they don't apply.